 Covering your mouth and nose when coughing and sneezing prevent the spread of germ and viruses.
 If you sneeze or cough into your hands, you may contaminate objects or people that you touch.

 If you do not have a mask, use a tissue or cough or sneeze into your elbow rather than your hands.
 Then, wash your hands up to the elbow with soap and water or wipe them with Wet Cleaning Cotton.
-You may also bring an antibacterial cotton handkerchief with you so you can cover your cough and sneeze.
+You may also bring a few handkerchiefs with you so you can cover your cough and sneeze.

 3. Avoid touching eyes, nose and mouth